-Join us every Monday to Friday in prayer and reflection on the Scriptures at 7:00 AM in Higgins Chapel.
+Join us every Monday to Friday in prayer and reflection on the Scriptures at 7:30 AM in the church.

 The service of Morning Prayer developed out of the monastic tradition of dividing the day into set hours for prayer, scripture reading, and reflection on the Psalms.
 In the sixteenth century the English reformer Thomas Cranmer simplified the set monastic prayers to be more suitable for the realities of daily life, thus giving us Morning and Evening Prayer (what is called the Daily Office).
 Morning prayer includes set prayers, one or two readings of Scripture, and praying some of the Psalms.
 You can find the service of Morning Prayer in the 1979 Book of Common Prayer.